Barbell Clean and Jerk

 Also known as

-Clean and Jerk, Clean & Jerk
+Clean and Jerk, Olympic Clean and Jerk

 Found this helpful?